bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ### 1. Creating a deployment using OpenShift CLI or Web Console

-To deploy an application, you can use the OpenShift CLI (`oc create-app`) or the web console.
+To deploy an application, you can use the OpenShift CLI (`oc new-app`) or the web console.
 Both offer the same capabilities and your choice will be dependent on personal preference.
 More information can be found in the [official OpenShift documentation](https://docs.openshift.com/container-platform/latest/applications/application_life_cycle_management/creating-applications-using-cli.html).

 ### 2. Configuring resource limits and scaling options

 Resource limits and scaling options are an important part of managing application performance and availability.

-OpenShift allows you to set resource limits (CPU and memory) for each Pod in your deployments, which can prevent a Pod from using more resources than necessary.
+OpenShift allows you to set resource limits (CPU and memory) for each Container in your deployments, which can prevent a Pod from using more resources than necessary.

 Scaling options allow your application to adapt to different load levels by adjusting the number of running Pods.
 The best practice is to provide the suitable resources to your application is to monitoring its normal and peak performance, and decide resources quota and number of replicas dependently.